69 Waukesha

 Click each column name to sort its values.

-The City of Waukesha (pop.
-71,000) is the county’s largest single municipality.
+The City of Waukesha is the county’s largest single municipality.
 It is also the most politically competitive municipality.
 In 2012, Mitt Romney won the city by 15 points.
-Trump won it by 10 points in 2016 and 5 points in 2020.
+Trump won it by 10 points in 2016, 5 points in 2020, and 6 points in 2024.
 Most other municipalities are more Republican-leaning, but they still follow the same general pattern of shifting steadily away from Republican candidates across multiple recent election cycles for president and governor.

 This map shows the location of each municipality in the county, as it existed in 2022.